-The Consulate General of Mexico in Houston, the Mexican Tourism Board and Serrano Gallery present "The V Element"
+The Consulate General of Mexico in Houston, the Mexican Tourism Board and Serrano Gallery present "The Fifth Element"

-A group art exhibit with works by four renowned artists from Oaxaca, Mexico -- Rolando Rojas, Saul Castro, Dieder Mayes, Ixrael Montes -- and "The V Element."
+A group art exhibit with works by four renowned artists from Oaxaca, Mexico -- Rolando Rojas, Saul Castro, Dieder Mayes, Ixrael Montes -- and local Houston artist, Valentina Atkinson.

 Friday, September 28, 2108